ray-project/ray/doc/source/tune/tutorials/tune-search-spaces.rst

 .. tip::

     Avoid passing large objects as values in the search space, as that will incur a performance overhead.
-    Use :ref:`tune-with-parameters` to pass large objects in or load them inside your trainable from disk (making sure that all nodes have access to the files) or cloud storage.
+    Use :func:`tune.with_parameters <ray.tune.with_parameters>` to pass large objects in or load them inside your trainable from disk (making sure that all nodes have access to the files) or cloud storage.
     See :ref:`tune-bottlenecks` for more information.